dansarie/sboxgates/README.md

 The `-h` command line argument will display a brief list of command line options.

-Generate a logic circuit representation or the S-box:
+Generate a logic circuit representation of the S-box:
 ```console
 $ ./sboxgates
 ```